Jsdwyer26/viaggio/readme.md

 #Viaagio
 -
-*Viaagio*, the Italian word for journey, is an online community for users to share and read advice on their favorite cities.
+*Viaggio*, the Italian word for journey, is an online community for users to share and read advice on their favorite cities.

 ##Technologies Used
 - Ruby language